karanchahal/papers/object_recognition.md

 To solve the above drawbacks , the authors decided to iterate RCNN framework one more time.

-They had identified that the calculation of proposals took a lot of time, Hence they set out to learn how to calculate proposals.
+They had identified that the calculation of proposals took a lot of time, so they decided to replace this method with a better method.

+Hence they set out to learn how to calculate proposals by using a neural network , making it signicifantly faster to calculate regions of interests and maybe making it more accurate.

 So a major ,milestone in object recognition was achieved called the *Region Proposal Network* .
-This network learns to calculate effective regions of interest/object proposals.
+This network learns to calculate good quality regions of interest/object proposals.

 The model is as follows:

-Taking an input image.
+1. Taking an input image.

+2. Targets are the data the model is trained against.

-Targets are calculated taking the ground truth bounding boxes and calculating some regions of interest from that data.
+3. Targets are calculated taking the ground truth bounding boxes and calculating some regions of interest from that data.

+We use these targets to train against, and not the ground target boxes because of :
 Intuitively we can think of it , as we are making the learning task a litle easier.
 Instead of predicting the final boxes, we tell the network to predict a large number of plausible boxes.

 These target regions proposals are generated with a concept known as anchors.

 What are anchors?
-Anchors are , simply put,  predefined crops of a 224 by 224 image.
+Anchors are , simply put, predefined crops of the input image (224 by 224 )

-Think of them as patches cropped after x number of pixels in the image.
-The size of the patches can be varied.
+More specifically they are patches(of size axb) cropped after x number of pixels in the image.
+The size of the patches is described below.

-In Faster RCNN 9 sizes are used.
+In Faster RCNN, 9 types of sizes are used.
 These sizes are decided upon using a concept of aspect ratios of images and scales .
 Example: Aspect Ratios =>  1:1, 1:2, 2:1 and Scales  =>  32px, 64px and 128px.
 Hence 9 shapes.

 ### Second Major Point

 These shapes are cropped after every 16 pixels in Faster RCNN

 We arrive at a number 16 because the VGG Net constructs a feature map which is of